lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           loosely, but not precisely, aligns with the definitions of "cryptographic algorithm" and
           "cryptographic scheme" given in {{I-D.ietf-pquip-pqt-hybrid-terminology}}.

+**CLIENT**:
+          Any software that is making use of a cryptographic key.
+          This includes a signer, verifier, encrypter, decrypter.
+          This is not meant to imply any sort of client-server relationship between the communicating parties.

 **COMBINER:**
   A combiner specifies how multiple shared secrets are combined into